JeremyJCU/cp1404practicals/prac_10/REFLECTION.md

 prac_07 was too large.
 The programming language activity should have been an extension exercise.
 I think the core thing I would change about this subject is removing road blocks that get in the way of work.
 While doing the course the instructions for setting up development environment for the MacOS changed.
-Also I found it very difficult to get help with software setup issues I was having with development software.
+Also, I found it very difficult to get help with software setup issues I was having with development software.
 For example I had a lot of issues using Python console to try out tasks because of a install setup issue on my Apple computer.
-I did always find that I was behind most of the time, even after dropping my other degree subject.
-So with all programming and lecture content there is no time to troubleshoot software issues that occur from a incorrect installation setup.
+To do code reviews correctly it does take a lot of time.
+I understand from PASS that teaching is the best way to learn.
+But for a Trimester subject the code review tasks should be just limited to one prac exercise, instead of all of them.

 ### What did you do really well for practicals in this subject?